shwetangdubey/Javascript/README.md

 # Javascript
-My JavaScript code for creating rock paper scissors game and a e-commerce cite.
+My JavaScript code for creating a rock paper scissors game and a to do list function.